Ε-Viniferin

-ε-Viniferin is a naturally occurring phenol, belonging to the stilbenoids family.
+ε-Viniferin is a naturally occurring polyphenol, belonging to the stilbenoids family.
 It is a resveratrol dimer.

 It is found in Vitis vinifera grapevines, in wines, in the Oriental medicinal plant Vitis coignetiae and in the stem bark of Dryobalanops aromatica.

 Cis-epsilon-viniferin can be found in Paeonia lactiflora.

 It shows a human cytochrome P450 enzymes inhibition activity.

 Glycosides

 Diptoindonesin A is a C-glucoside of ε-viniferin.